-If The 30th Mall rendered inaccessible or destroyed or so damaged by Force Majeure, without any fault or omission of NECC, Sub-Lessees, their respective employees, guests, customers or clients, the damage shall be repaired at the expense of the Company, and the disturbance or discontinuance in the possession of the Leased Premises by reason of or occasioned during such repair shall confer no right of any kind to NECC against the Company except to the extent recognized by the option to rescind under the agreement.
+If The 30th Mall rendered inaccessible or destroyed or so damaged by Force Majeure, without any fault or omission of NECC, Sub-Lessees, their respective employees, guests, customers or clients, the damage shall be repaired at the expense of the Company, and the disturbance or discontinuance in the possession of the

+Leased Premises by reason of or occasioned during such repair shall confer no right of any kind to NECC against the Company except to the extent recognized by the option to rescind under the agreement.

-The Company shall have the right to cancel or terminate the lease upon the occurrence of any of the following grounds: (a) the term (or renewal) of the lease shall have expired or NECC shall have failed to return and surrender The 30th Mall in accordance with the contract; (b) The 30th Mall is closed, deserted or unoccupied for a continuous period of 15 calendar days; (c) NECC fails to pay the rent or any other amount due under the contract on the date specified for its payment; (d) NECC fails to observe or perform any of the covenants provided hereunder; (e) any of NECC's representations and warranties as specified in the contract shall prove false in any material respect when made; (f) the corporate existence of NECC shall have ceased; (g) the principal stockholder(s) or owner(s) of NECC on the date of the contract shall have changed or shall have ceased to own or control a majority of shares or interest in NECC, whether through voluntary disposition, merger, consolidation, restructuring, bankruptcy, liquidation or otherwise, and the new principal stockholder(s) or owner(s) controlled by such new stockholder(s) or owner(s) for any reason; (h) NECC becomes insolvent or be unable to pay its debts when due or shall commit or permit any act of bankruptcy under the applicable law; and (i) the occurrence of any other event which entitles the Company to exercise its right to cancel or terminate this lease pursuant to other provisions in the contract.
+The Company shall have the right to cancel or terminate the lease upon the occurrence of any of the following grounds: (a) the term (or renewal) of the lease shall have expired or NECC shall have failed to return and surrender The 30th Mall in accordance with the contract; (b) The 30th Mall is closed, deserted or unoccupied for a continuous period of 15 calendar days; (c) NECC fails to pay the rent or any other amount due under the contract on the date specified for its payment; (d) NECC fails to observe or perform any of the covenants provided hereunder; (e) any of NECC's representations and warranties as specified in the contract shall prove false in any material respect when made; (f) the corporate existence of NECC shall have ceased; (g) the principal stockholder(s) or owner(s) of NECC on the date of the contract shall have changed or shall have ceased to own or control a majority of shares or interest in NECC, whether through voluntary disposition, merger, consolidation, restructuring, bankruptcy, liquidation or otherwise, and the new principal stockholder(s) or owner(s) controlling NECC shall not be acceptable to the Company, or the Company shall be unwilling to continue the lease with NECC, as owned or controlled by such new stockholder(s) or owner(s) for any reason; (h) NECC becomes insolvent or be unable to pay its debts when due or shall commit or permit any act of bankruptcy under the applicable law; and (i) the occurrence of any other event which entitles the Company to exercise its right to cancel or terminate this lease pursuant to other provisions in the contract.